Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 * Factors that distinguish a pragmatic programmer:
 	* Attitude
 	* Style
-	* Philosophy of approaching problems and thier soluions
+	* Philosophy of approaching problems and their solutions
 	* Ability to think beyond the immediate problem by placing that problem in a larger context.
 	* Responsibility for everything they do

 ### The Cat Ate My Source Code

 * A pragmatic programmer takes charge of his career and is not afraid to admit ignorance or error
-* When something goes wrong, you should provide options to rectify it, not lame exuses
+* When something goes wrong, you should provide options to rectify it, not lame excuses
 * Do not blame someone or something else, this is completely your responsibility

 ### Software Entropy